Pet Shipping for Customers

 - Season & Temperature: We discourage shipping pets in extreme heat.
 If you absolutely cannot wait for cooler temps, please confirm that your provider's vehicle has working air conditioning and that your pet will get frequent breaks for fresh air.

 - Food & Medications: Make sure that your pet has everything they'll need for the ride (and then some).
 In case there are unavoidable delays, you'll want to make sure your service provider has enough food and any medications necessary to safely deliver your pet to his/her destination.

 - Mode of Transportation: Will your pet travel via plane, train or automobile?
 Check to ensure you have all the required certifications and/or paperwork for the method of transportation your provider will use.

-- Destination: If your pet is traveling to another country make sure your pet meets the necessary health requirements of that country.
+- Destination: If your pet is traveling to another country, make sure your pet meets the necessary health requirements of that country.
 There might be additional paperwork that is needed to ensure your pet (and provider) don't get delayed in customs.
-Talk to your veterinarian and export service center of the state they'll be traveling through to avoid any last minute delays.
+Talk to your veterinarian and the export service center of the state they'll be traveling through to avoid any last minute delays.

 Your Service Provider

 Make sure you're comfortable with your service provider and how they'll treat your pet.
 Ask some questions in Q&A before selecting a transporter:

 1. Have you shipped pets before?
 Check their feedback to review shipping experience.
 Shipping live animals is much different than other types of cargo.
 It's best to choose someone with past pet shipping experience.

 2. How often will you take my pet out for breaks?
 How do you safely remove a pet from their kennel?
 It's very important that a pet is taken for bathroom breaks and fresh air.
 It's also very important that your pet is secure when they're being removed from their kennel or the vehicle.
 Make sure your provider has a plan.